 Unless our board of directors determines otherwise, we will limit the number of shares to be repurchased during any calendar year to the number of shares we can repurchase with the proceeds we receive from the sale of shares of our common stock under our distribution reinvestment plan.
 See "Distribution Reinvestment Plan."
 At the sole discretion of our board of directors, we may also use cash on hand, cash available from borrowings and cash from liquidation of investments as of the end of the applicable period to repurchase shares.
-In addition, we will limit repurchases in each quarter to 2.5% of the weighted average number of shares of our common stock that you own.
+In addition, we will limit repurchases in each quarter to 2.5% of the weighted average number of shares of our common stock outstanding in the prior four calendar quarters.
+You may request that we repurchase all of the shares of our common stock that you own.